zeke/semantic-pull-requests/README.md

 ## Usage

-- Install the app on your GitHub Repositories: [github.com/apps/wip](https://github.com/apps/wip)
+1. Install the app on your GitHub Repositories: [github.com/apps/wip](https://github.com/apps/wip)
-- When creating a pull request that you don’t want to be merged, simply add the word "wip" or "do not merge" (not case-sensitive) somewhere in the pull request title, or add a label containing "wip"
+2. When creating a pull request that you don’t want to be merged, you can add "wip" or "do not merge" (not case-sensitive) to either the pull request title, label or any of the commit messages
-- The WIP bot will set/update the status of the pull request depending on the pull request's title or labels.
+3. The WIP bot will set/update the status to pending/success accordingly

 ## Local setup